Tetsu-is/openhands-actions-test/.openhands/microagents/testcase.md

 - testcase
 ---

+The functionality seems to be okay.
+We don't need additional implementation.
+We should care about test code.

 The user wants to check if he provide sufficient testcases to ensure the functionality he implemented.
 Your duty is check if there are enough testcases.